-Figure 5.2 shows that the model fits choice probabilities and earnings outcomes very well across sites and groups of applicants.
+Figure 3 shows that the model fits choice probabilities very well across sites and groups of applicants.
 One feature of interest is that the model can replicate the "U-shape" treatment effect in employment outcomes that is common to many welfare-to-work evaluations that involve mandatory employment services.
-All of these studies tend to show an initial increase in employment that fades out over time (Greenberg et al., 2004).
-This is consistent with these services increasing the job-finding rate for those participating in welfare, leading to an initial increase in employment that fades out over time as control group
+All of these studies tend to show an initial increase in employment that fades out over time (Greenberg et al. 2004).
+This is consistent with these services increasing the job-finding rate for those participating in welfare, leading to an initial increase in employment that fades out over time as control group members also eventually find work, albeit at a slower rate than those with access to services.